Profile

 Cibo, cultura e tradizioni siciliane

-Discover the enchanting Frutta Martorana, a traditional Sicilian almond confection that celebrates All Souls’ Day.
+Discover Frutta Martorana, a traditional Sicilian almond sweet that honours All Souls’ Day.
 A feast for both the eyes and the palate!

 Categories: Desserts